 Grand Canyon Of The Pacific Running Dry

-Native Hawaiians living on the rural southwestern shore of Kauaʻi, home of Waimea Canyon, are witnessing the biggest water grab in the history of their island.
+Native Hawaiians living on the rural southwestern shore of Kauaʻi—home of Waimea Canyon, "The Grand Canyon of the Pacific"—are witnessing the biggest water grab in the history of their island.
 Now they're fighting to put a stop to it, by petitioning the state with the help of Earthjustice.

 For decades, residents on the west side of Kauaʻi have watched the water level drop in Waimea River, the region’s biggest and most important natural river system.